sararob/keras-wine-model/README.md

 Building a wide & deep model with the Keras Functional API
 =======================

 This model takes a wine's description and variety (Pinot Noir, Chardonnay, etc.) as input and predicts the price of the wine.
-It's built with [Keras]() using the [Functional Model API]().
+It's built with [tf.keras](https://www.tensorflow.org/api_docs/python/tf/keras) using the [Functional Model API](https://www.tensorflow.org/api_docs/python/tf/keras/Model).
 Here's an example input and prediction:

 #### Inputs